Day 25: Meitar to Sansana

 I guess real backpackers are tough enough to handle rain, but we found the prospect of hiking in a storm to be really discouraging.
 My excuse is that the soil there gets really, really muddy.
 Anyway, we knew from the list of trail angels that this town Sansana had a room for hikers, so we decided to hike the 6 or 8 km to get there, and wait out the rain.

 However, just recently (as of this writing in April 2012) there's been some press coverage of Sansana, and I discovered it is a settlement after all!
 My instinct is vindicated.
 Here's the latest.
 The article isn't all that clear, but basically some rightists in the government are trying to formally legalize Sansana and two other settlements, and Netanyahu, often castigated in the press for doing nothing whenever confronted with an impetus to do something, is acting in character.
-The issue of settlement legality is a bizarre one: International law agrees they're all illegal, but according to Israeli law, some are legal and some aren't, and the criteria for determining which is which seem pretty arbitrary - contrived, often surreal, and following a tortured simulacrum of a legal process.
+The issue of settlement legality is a bizarre one: International law agrees they're all illegal, as they're built in territory occupied by military rule, not by representative government; but according to Israeli law, some are legal and some aren't, and the criteria for determining which is which seem pretty arbitrary - contrived, often surreal, and following a tortured simulacrum of a legal process.

-If you're interested in learning more, well, good luck: you have to sift through piles and piles of biased, ideological sources pretending to be impartial in order to find anything meaningful.
+If you're interested in learning more, well, good luck: you have to sift through piles and piles of biased, ideological sources pretending to be impartial.
 But Wikipedia is a halfway decent source of facts, because both sides rabidly attack anything the other side might add to an article unless it can be unquestionably verified.
-Of course, absurdly partisan rants manage to slip into articles from time to time, but the edit wars often lead to a sort of uneasy homeostasis since any attempt to introduce suspicious "facts" tends to get shot down with extreme prejudice.
+Of course, absurdly partisan rants manage to slip into articles from time to time, but the edit wars often lead to a sort of uneasy homeostasis, since any attempt to introduce suspicious "facts" tends to get shot down with extreme prejudice.

 In any case, the Sansana hikers' room was in one of the caravans and so not as comfortable as the place in Amasa, but when the downpour began later in the day, we were still glad for it.
 We spent the afternoon there and headed out the next morning.
 When we arrived, we'd decided to spend the rest of the day there regardless of the weather, and I sat around through some sunny hours hoping it would rain a lot to justify our sloth.
 When it did, I was quite pleased, and we spent a relaxing night under the rain beating on the roof.